|Position in department||Professor Emeritus

 |Telephone||2650 (non Essex users should add 01206-87 to the beginning of this number)

-My background in both philosophy and the natural sciences (especially biology) is quite unusual for a sociologist, and I have tried to use my interest in these areas to make a distinctive contribution in several sociological controversies.
+His background in both philosophy and the natural sciences (especially biology) is quite unusual for a sociologist, and he has tried to use his interest in these areas to make a distinctive contribution in several sociological controversies.

-3. A second edition of my 2001 book with Ian Craib, Philosophy of Social Science has been requested by the publishers, and I am currently working on that.
+3. A second edition of his 2001 book with Ian Craib, Philosophy of Social Science has been requested by the publishers, and he is currently working on that.

 4. continuing work in the life-sciences involves work on a film and another work in Collins’s New Naturalist series on Grasshoppers and Crickets (forthcoming 2010)